Ervin Johnson: Professional career

 A 6'11", 245-pound center from the University of New Orleans, Johnson was selected 23rd overall by the Seattle SuperSonics in the 1993 NBA draft, and played for the Sonics, Denver Nuggets, Minnesota Timberwolves and Milwaukee Bucks.

-On February 14, 1996, Johnson scored a career high 28 points, alongside grabbing 12 rebounds, in a win against the Timberwolves.
-Johnson and Seattle would make it to the Finals that postseason, before losing to the Bulls.
+On February 14, 1996, Johnson scored a career-high 28 points, alongside grabbing 12 rebounds, in a win against the Timberwolves.
+Johnson and the Sonics would make it to the Finals that postseason, before losing to the Bulls.

 The following season, after signing with the Nuggets, Johnson scored 19 points, grabbed 20 rebounds and blocked 5 shots on December 20 in a win against the Vancouver Grizzlies.
 That year, Johnson led the league in total defensive rebounds, with 682.

 During the 1997 offseason, Johnson was traded to the Bucks for Danny Fortson, Johnny Newman, and Joe Wolf.
 On April 11, 1998, Johnson scored 24 points and grabbed 15 rebounds in a loss against the New Jersey Nets.

-Johnson played a key role on the 2000-01 Bucks, grabbing a playoff career high 17 rebounds on May 15 against the Charlotte Hornets, and playing in every game of their playoff run leading up to their Game 7 loss (in which he started and played 42 minutes) in the Eastern Conference Finals against the 76ers.
+Johnson played a key role on the 2000–01 Bucks, grabbing a playoff career-high 17 rebounds on May 15 against the Charlotte Hornets, and playing in every game of their playoff run leading up to their Game 7 loss (in which he started and played 42 minutes) in the Eastern Conference Finals against the 76ers.

 Three years later, now in Minnesota and 36 years old, Johnson played an important role on another team's deep playoff run.
-This time averaging 20 minutes a game in the playoffs, but still starting most games en route to a Western Conference Finals loss to the Lakers.
+This time, he averaged 20 minutes a game in the playoffs, but still started most games en route to a Western Conference Finals loss to the Lakers.

 Johnson returned to the Bucks for one season, and retired after the end of the 2006 NBA playoffs.